beeway/business-cycle-visualization/README.md

  * Labor Conditions
  * Money and Credit

-The third project extends the second project further back in history but with only annual data availability.
+The third project extends the second project further back in history to the mid 19th century, but with only annual data availability.

  Updating, more vista to come!